netliferesearch/promptfinder/docs/DEVELOPMENT.md

 ## 🏪 **Method 1: Chrome Web Store (Coming Soon - Recommended)**

-Once published to the Chrome Web Store, you can install PromptFinder easily:
+Once published to the Chrome Web Store, you can install DesignPrompts easily:

 1. **Open Chrome browser**
 2. **Visit the Chrome Web Store**
-3. **Search for "PromptFinder"**
+3. **Search for "DesignPrompts"**
 4. **Click "Add to Chrome"**
 5. **Confirm permissions when prompted**
 6. **The extension icon will appear in your Chrome toolbar**